wp-plugins/enhanced-calendar/readme.txt

 = 0.0.5 =
 * More ReadMe.txt content and cleanup.

+= 0.0.6 =
+* Yet more ReadMe.txt content and cleanup.

 == Upgrade Notice ==

 No specical upgrade instructions at this time.